rabbitmq/rabbitmq-website/site/install-rpm.md

 In order to use the Yum repository, a `.repo` file (e.g. `rabbitmq.repo`) has to be added under the `/etc/yum.repos.d/` directory.
-The contents of the file will vary slightly between distributions (e.g. CentOS 8 and 7 vs. OpenSUSE).
+The contents of the file will vary slightly between distributions (e.g. CentOS Stream, CentOS 8, CentOS 7 or OpenSUSE).

 #### Red Hat 8, CentOS 8, Modern Fedora Releases